 Stay Strong!
 Avoiding school absences through the winter months is crucial for academic success.
 Missing school and falling behind on assignments can create school-related anxiety that only gets worse as time goes on.
 Connect with a teacher or counselor if you are feeling behind or overwhelmed.

 Content E-Alerts are sent to users who have subscribed to a homepage or website section of interest.
-You will receive an email notification when newsletters, daily announcements or School Board agendas are posted.
+You will receive an email notification when newsletters, daily announcements or Board of Education full Board meeting agendas are posted.
 Click here to sign up and begin the process of setting your subscriptions.
 Need help?
 Click here for directions.